amygdalama/blog-source/content/2014-02-17-github-pages-pelican.md

 		 	$ mkdir content/pages
 		 	$ mkdir content/images

-		Pelican by default is configured to know that your pages (i.e. non-temporal pages like About Me, Contact, etc) are found within this `pages` directory and that images are found within the `images` directory.
+		Pelican by default is configured to know that your pages (i.e. static pages like About Me, Contact, etc) are found within this `pages` directory and that images are found within the `images` directory.

-	* `develop_server.sh` is a bash script that I believe handles serving your site locally during development (i.e. it serves your site to http://localhost:8000).
+	* `develop_server.sh` is a bash script that I believe handles serving your site locally during development (i.e. it serves your site to [http://localhost:8000](http://localhost:8000)).

 	* `fabfile.py` is a configuration file for [Fabric](http://docs.fabfile.org/en/1.8/) which allows you to generate your site using the `fab` command.
 You'll need to `pip install fabric` if you want to use it.
 Alternatively you can just use `make`.

 	* `output` is, by default, where Pelican will store your HTML files when you run `pelican content`.
-This can cause issues which I describe in the section **Integrating with GitHub**.
+This can cause issues which I describe in the section **Posting to GitHub**.

 	* `pelicanconf.py` houses your Pelican configuration [settings](http://docs.getpelican.com/en/3.3.0/settings.html).